ReVuz/Cinnamon/README.md

 # Diagrams
 ![My Image](./Welcome%20to%20FigJam.jpg)
 The Flutune workflow begins with user input through either audio file upload or YouTube URL.
 Once received, the system processes the audio to extract the melody and identify individual notes.
-In the backend, noise is removed from the audio using noise reduction algorithms.
+In the backend, noise is removed from the audio.
 The clean audio is then analyzed to identify frequencies, which are converted into corresponding musical notes.
-The results are then displayed on screen with an option to download for practice.
+The results are then displayed on screen with an option to download as txt for practice or adding extra notes.

 # Build Photos
 ![Team](./pic.jpg)